Simon-TheUser/terragrunt-performance-changes/README.md

+# ISSUE RESOLVED!

+Terragrunt 0.55.16 fixed the performance issue and runs as fast as 0.50.14!

+Github Project archived.

 # Terragrunt 0.50.15 became much slower with multiple dependencies

 I use Terragrunt to spin up complete environments for quick testing and I  use the `dependencies` block a lot.
 After upgrading Terragrunt to v0.50.15, I noticed that my `run-all` commands became very slow.